Recession Doesn’t Appear Imminent, but Investors Must Protect Themselves

 The Importance of Keeping Expenses Low

-One of the biggest things I find with people that I talk to is the expenses related to their portfolio are too high.
+One of the biggest things I find with people I talk to is the expenses related to their portfolios are too high.
 For example, if you’re working with a broker rather than a fee-only advisor, you will likely find that you own products and funds with high fees.
-Those expenses really hurt your returns, and many investors don’t even realize they’re paying them.
+Those expenses hurt your returns.
+Many investors don’t even realize they’re paying them.
 Sometimes not all fee structures are transparent, and you might not even know how much you’re paying.
 Alternatively, you might receive voluminous statements that you don’t understand.
 As a result, you have no idea how your portfolio is performing or how much you’re paying for it.

 Final Thoughts